somexlab/fastddm/docs/source/style.rst

 Python
 ------

-Python code in HOOMD-blue should follow `PEP8`_ with the formatting performed by `black`_.
+Python code in FastDDM should follow `PEP8`_ with the formatting performed by `black`_.
 Code should pass all **flake8** tests and formatted by **black**.

 .. _PEP8: https://www.python.org/dev/peps/pep-0008